 This was important for a number of reasons, Mr Miller explains.
 “It meant we could change our minds and tweak the design on the fly, which considerably simplified and shortened the design process.”
 TechMarketView needed to have the new database ready by the end of March to prepare work for its next annual report.
 “This was a tight deadline,” Mr Miller says, “but One Beyond finished on schedule.”

 With a team of two full-time developers, a tester/liaison and an overseeing architect, One Beyond built the new database system using the latest Microsoft ASP.NET technologies.
 It created two online portals – one which analysts could use to test data, and the other to work with real data.
 TechMarketView was involved throughout the process, in face-to-face meetings and also via email, phone and Skype.

 The new system, into which One Beyond has migrated all of TechMarketView’s existing company data, has integral analysis and reporting.
-It highly scalable and, crucially, can be changed by authorised analysts.
+Additionally being highly scalable and crucially, can be changed by authorised analysts.
 Although the system is inherently very intuitive, One Beyond provided training to the analysts.

 The new database system includes extensive data validation checks, so there is less risk of entering incorrect data.
 The built-in analysis makes it much easier and quicker to make comparisons between companies.
 This now takes a few minutes rather than several hours.

 They are extremely responsive to our requirements.
 This is tremendously valuable.

 Although the new system has only just gone live, Mr Miller reports that it has been enthusiastically embraced by the analyst team.
 And if users have additional needs or preferences, One Beyond is just a phone call away.
 “They are extremely responsive to our requirements,” he says.
 “This is tremendously valuable.”